Thru-hiking the Tahoe Rim Trail showed me I hardly knew my childhood backyard—and the ideas I held about what’s possible.

 What I Packed: My Gear List for the Tahoe Rim Trail

 My preparations were almost done, my parents’ worries subdued, and now all I needed to do was pack my bag.
+This isn’t like day hiking in San Diego — serious prep work is required.
 Since I wanted to move quickly, I didn’t want to resupply, even though there are common places like Brockway Summit, Tramway Market, and Alpenglow Sport along the way.

 Opting for a 70L pack, my gear list included: